Typhoeus-Wang/typhoeus-wang.github.io/_research/tce.md

 ---
 layout: project
-title: 'Target Conversation Extraction'
+title: 'Manifold Learning Example'
-caption: Target Conversation Extraction, source separation using tuyn-taking dynamics
+caption: Manifold Learning Examples and their experiments
 description: >
   This is how I use Hydejack on my personal site.
   Much of the development is informed from my experience of using it myself, creating a tight feedback loop.